knicklabs/tracelabs/README.md

 Trace Labs is a Trace Compass plugin that can be used to perform analysis on system calls and performance counters.

+> This is a school project completed for COSC 3P99 at Brock University.
+See the [report](./report/report.md) for more details about that.

 ## Getting Started

 ### Prerequisites